 About Annandale Galleries

 Directors Bill and Anne Gregory opened Annandale Galleries in 1991 in a converted Masonic Hall.
-The large space that the Galleries provide, stem from the building’s initial function, having originally been a Methodist church.
+The large space that the Galleries provide stem from the building’s initial construction as a Methodist church.

-Through varying styles and contexts the aim of Annandale Galleries is to show the best of Australian and overseas contemporary & modern art.
-Recent exhibitions have included a range of leading national and international artists recognised and revered the world over.
+Through varying styles and contexts the aim of Annandale Galleries is to show the best of Australian and international contemporary art.
+Recent exhibitions have included a range of artists recognised and revered the world over.

 Bill Gregory is the ex-national president of the Australian Commercial Galleries Association (ACGA), a position he held for five years.